maxhodgess007/HerveyPlayersBooking/README.md

-# HerveyPlayersBooking<br>Note: This repository is deprecated.
+<center># HerveyPlayersBooking<br>Note: This repository is deprecated.
 Active development has moved to HBPlayers.